bwhong/bwhong-dsci510_fall2025_final_project/README.md

 # Macro Meets Microchips
 Over the past decade, AI has become one of the hottest sectors in the world.
 Companies are investing large amounts into AI infrastructure, which has created a large demand for NVIDIA products.
 As companies integrate more AI into their infrastructure, we expect them to replace certain jobs.
-Our hypothesis is that there may be a relationship between the demand for NVIDIA Stock Price and US Unemployment.
+Our hypothesis is that there may be a relationship between the demand for NVIDIA Stock and US Unemployment Rates.
 The S&P 500 will be used as a benchmark to measure the overall economy’s health and help reduce noise.

 # Data sources
 | Data Source | Name/Short Description | Source/URL | Type | List of Fields | Format | Python Access? | Estimated Data Size |